How to make a program portable the hacker way (the hardest way/the fun way)

 braid.bak is a backup done by OllyDbg, and after a test to make sure that our modification works we should remove it.

-The licenses folder contains various licenses, we will not redistribuite the game so it can go too.
+The licenses folder contains various licenses; we will not redistribute the game so it can go too.

-The folder DirectX_Redist contains a redistributable version of the directX library, if you think that some of your target computers will need it you should keep it on your usb flash drive, but not on your Braid folder so we’ll move it away.
+The folder DirectX_Redist contains a redistributable version of the DirectX library.
+If you think that some of your target computers will need it, you should keep it on your USB flash drive, but not in your Braid folder, so we’ll move it away.

-After the first clening the situation will be this one:
+After the first cleaning the situation will be this one:

 Folder content after cleaning

-Now by entering in the data folder we’ll discover some archives and some folders with languages and fonts, if you plan to never play in an asiatic language you can delete the fonts directory.
-You can also remove from the strings folder all languages that you’ll never play, but I suggest to leave english anyway to have a fallback.
+Now by entering the data folder we’ll discover some archives and some folders with languages and fonts.
+If you plan to never play in an Asian language you can delete the fonts directory.
+You can also remove from the strings folder all languages that you’ll never play, but I suggest leaving English anyway as a fallback.

 Seventh step: Archive recompression

-Usually when you see archives you can try to recompress them with a highter compression rate, unfortunately Braid don’t support zip compression, probably to keep low load times, so we can’t apply this step on the game.
+Usually when you see archives you can try to recompress them with a higher compression rate.
+Unfortunately Braid doesn’t support zip compression, probably to keep load times low, so we can’t apply this step to the game.

 Eighth step: Reduce images quality

-It’s optional and I won’t do it in this case, because it would be terrible to the quality of the game, but when you do this step remember to test all of your modification and keep a backup copy of the entire untouched folder, errors always happens when you are doing something that the original creator haven’t considered!
+It’s optional and I won’t do it in this case, because it would be terrible for the quality of the game.
+But when you do this step, remember to test all of your modifications and keep a backup copy of the entire untouched folder – errors always happen when you are doing something that the original creator hasn’t considered!

 By using UPX you can compress even the executables, you just need to drag and drop the desired executable onto the upx.exe file.